alexander-forster/cohdl/README.md

 python3 -m pip install cohdl
 ```

 in a terminal window.
-You should then be able to run the code snippets, found in the introduction directory of the git repository and implement own designs.
+You should then be able to run the code snippets, found in the [introduction repository](https://github.com/alexander-forster/cohdl_documentation) and implement own designs.